 Search engine optimization, or SEO, is the process of optimizing your website for viewers to find you via search engines.
 In essence, you are making your website more visible in search engines for your target audience.
+Following the sea of businesses analogy, this means SEO can make your bucket bigger, brighter, and easier to spot from the customer-helicopters that have expressed an interest in what you offer.

 Optimizing your website for search engines is a complex and intricate process.
 It helps to start with the basics, which is not as common as you might think.
 So many prefer to dive right into keyword optimization or building backlinks, but Search Engine Optimization really starts at a core website level.